benpearce14/COVID-19/README.md

 1. To update data run the script source/update_data.py
 2. To extract raw data for a list of countries, use the extract_countries function in source/extract_data.py
+3. To test models for a country/state use the script source/apply_model.py